Takeaways

 Reverse engineer how you are going to reach your down payment goal.
 If you want to put down $50,000 toward your down payment, then you need to make a budget that allows you to save the remaining $30,000 ($50,000 Down Payment-$20,000 in Investments = $30,000 Remaining Balance) to purchase a house.

-3. Build A Budget
+3. Build a Budget

 There is an old business saying that “You can’t manage what you don’t measure.”
 Saving to reach a financial goal is no different.
 With how much you want to save for your down payment, you can now focus on creating a budget that achieves this financial goal.